Go Back

 Notes

 Flavorings: I love cinnamon, vanilla, and lemon because they go so well with lemon, but let your palate decide.
-Orange, apple pie spice mix, even a dash of cardamom if you're familiar with it also work.
+Orange, apple pie spice mix, even a dash of cardamom if you're familiar with it, also works.

-Add-ins: several ingredients, such as raisins, walnuts, pecans, and cranberries, can be added to the apple layer.
+Add-ins: Use raisins, walnuts, pecans, or cranberries.
+Add them to the apple layer.
 Use ¼ or ⅓ cup (total) of one of them or a mix.

 QR Code linking back to recipe